robinozer/portfolio4/README.md

 - The feature for preventing a user from making double bookings could be developed so that the user id is used in identifying the owner of the booking, instead of email.
 - Prevent bookings outside of the restaurant's opening hours: At the moment a user can request a booking at any time and date in the future, and it's up to the admin to not accept the booking if the time is not right.
 - When a user submits invalid form input for a new booking, the form clears and they get a red error alert prompting them to enter valid information.
 For smoother UX, the old information could prepopulate the fields, meaning the user would not have to re-enter all information from scratch.
 This is only the case when creating new bookings, not updating old ones.
+- Automatic logout after a period of inactivity should be implemented to increase safety.
 - Unfortunately due to time constraints these features could not be implemented in this project.

 ## Deployment ##